JamFox/docs.jamfox.dev/docs/content/games/nfs-world-nrz.md

 A perfect start is not a power-up and is unaffected by other nitrous Skill Mods.

+### Removing props

+There are numerous props scattered throughout the game world, such as road signs, bushes, posts, flower pots, and bus stations, which add detail to the environment.
+However, colliding with almost any of these props will slow you down, even if the effect is subtle.

+To minimize the impact of props, configuring your graphics settings correctly is, funnily enough, not straightforward.
+Avoid using the preset option presets "Minimum," "High," or "Ultra."
+Instead, opt for "Low" or "Medium" settings, as these remove the largest number of props from the game.
+While it might seem logical to assume that the "World Details" setting alone controls the number of props, this is not entirely accurate.
+Using a custom settings preset can inadvertently reintroduce props into the game: for the best results, stick to the recommended "Low" or "Medium" presets.

 ### Breakturning

 Unlike in other racing games, in a lot of scenarios it makes sense to turn while breaking in order to make the turn radius tighter.